developer-zebra/developer-zebra-site/src/datawedge/7-3/guide/samples/signaturecapture/index.md

 <br>
 >_This application is intended for demonstration purposes only.
 It is provided as-is without guarantee or warranty and may be modified to suit individual needs._

 Decoder Signature was introduced to DataWedge in version 7.3.
 This sample app demonstrates how to use Decoder Signature to capture data using [DataWedge Intent APIs](../../api) and save the captured data as an image.
-The app captures images in .JPG and .BMP format.
 Permission is required for writing to device storage, which is prompted upon application launch.
+The app captures images in .JPG (default) and .BMP format.

 Available actions in this sample:
 * Create a DatatWedge profile if it does not exist, configure it with specific parameters, and associate it with this app.
 * Adjust the height and width of the image output.
-* Scan and display the captured data.
+* Scan and display the captured data as an image.
-* Save the captured data as an image file.
+* Save the image file to the device.

 ##APIs Used